lalrow/The-AI-Engineer-Challenge/DOCUMENTATION_CONSOLIDATED.md

 ### 📡 Fetching and Pulling

 Before pushing your changes or syncing with others, it helps to understand the difference between two common Git commands: `fetch` and `pull`.

 #### 🚚 `git fetch`

-Downloads changes from a remote repository — but **doesn't apply them** to your current branch.
+Downloads changes from a remote repository — but **doesn’t apply them** to your current branch.
 Use this when you want to **check for updates** without affecting your work.
 ```bash
 git fetch origin
 git log origin/main # Optional: review new commits before merging
 ```

 #### 📥 `git pull`

 Does the same fetch, **but also merges** the changes into your current branch right away.
 ```bash
 git pull origin main
 ```

 #### 🧠 Tip:

-- Use `fetch` when you want to **stay in control** and see what's changed first.
+- Use `fetch` when you want to **stay in control** and see what’s changed first.

-- Use `pull` when you're ready to **update your branch immediately**.
+- Use `pull` when you’re ready to **update your branch immediately**.
 -
-💡 You'll see `git fetch origin` recommended in several steps below.
+💡 You’ll see `git fetch origin` recommended in several steps below.
-It's a safe habit that helps avoid conflicts before pushing your changes.
+It’s a safe habit that helps avoid conflicts before pushing your changes.
 ### 🔄 Keeping Your Fork Updated

 💡 Pre-check: Make sure your local `main` branch is tracking your fork (`origin`)